EthanWalkerGit/drdiscmarkets/README.md

 # Dr Disc Market
-DrDiscMarket is a full-fledged e-commerce platform built using the MERN stack (MongoDB, Express.js, React, and Node.js).
+DrDiscMarket is a full-fledged e-commerce platform built using the MERN stack (MongoDB, Express.js, React, Node.js as well as Tailwind).
 It offers a seamless shopping experience with a user-friendly interface and robust backend support.

 ## Features
 - ~~User Authentication and Authorization~~